machix/CapstoneProject/CapstoneProjectDescription.md

 * gorilla/mux - implements a request router and dispatcher for matching incoming request to their respective handler
 * cors - Used to handle cross origin domain sharing that is blocked by the browser
+* go-geo - This is a library for manipulating geometric shapes (Primary spherical).
+This has a partial implementation of the S2 solution mention previously.
+This isn't a complete implementation, so this may or may not be used upon further research.

 I will be using the built in Go libraries to test my project, in addition to Jasmine/Karma for testing on the frontend.
 All of the builds and test can be automated through Travis CI.
 The front end portion of the project uses npm and yarn to manage dependences. dep will be included on the backend to manage dependencies in Go.
 Go has a built in formatting tool that can be used by adding it to a build script.